cferdinandi/smooth-scroll/README.md

-# SmoothScroll.js
+# Smooth Scroll
 A simple jQuery script to animate scrolling to anchor links.
 Script by [Charlie Evans](http://www.sycha.com/jquery-smooth-scrolling-internal-anchor-links).

 ## How It Works
-Getting started with SmoothScroll.js is really easy.
-[View the online tutorial](http://cferdinandi.github.com/smooth-scroll/).
+Getting started with Smooth Scroll is really easy.
+[View the online tutorial](http://cferdinandi.github.com/smooth-scroll/) or dig through the `index.html` file.

 ## Changelog
 * v1.1 (May 18, 2013)